acemod/ACE3/docs/wiki/feature/atragmx.md

 Quick example with the M14 and the default 7.62mm 20Rnd Mag :

- - Open your Range Card and check your cartridge, the zeroed distance, the rifle twist, the Muzzlz Velocity at 15°C and the Bore Height at the end.
+ - Open your Range Card and check your cartridge, the zeroed distance, the rifle twist, the Muzzle Velocity at 15°C and the Bore Height at the end.

 ![Range Card](http://arma3.fr/files/media/user/204_45d986716bca9973.jpg)